Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Monthly Plans To Test The Waters

-The next major difference between Rocket French and Pimsleur is that Pimsleur offers monthly subscription plans while Rocket French only offers lifetime plans.
+The next major difference between Rocket French and Pimsleur is that Pimsleur offers monthly subscription plans while Rocket only offers lifetime plans.

 Therefore, if you want to take things slow and sort of feel the course out before fully committing, Pimsleur is going to be the cheaper option to start out.
 Plus,